jsomers/j-jeopardy/README.markdown

 ## Correctors

 Those cute little check marks and red X's and white dots are actually clickable, and they'll change a player's score appropriately.
-They can also be used to switch the player in control---just cycle through any one of that player's correctors and you'll see the underline move to their name.
+They can also be used to switch the player in control&mdash;just cycle through any one of that player's correctors and you'll see the underline move to their name.

 ## Daily doubles

 These are hidden in the board, and they should work as expected.
-They make that familiar sound when you click them, so be sure to have your speakers on.
+They make that familiar sound when you click them so be sure to have your speakers on.

 First, make a wager (must be at least $5), submit it, and answer the question.
 Players are given 15 seconds, which again gives them time to read and think a bit.
-Don't feel pressed to type the answer before the 15 seconds is up---you just have to say it before then.
+Don't feel pressed to type the answer before the 15 seconds is up&mdash;you just have to say it before then.
 All that happens when the time runs out is that you're prompted to type in a guess.

 If there's a dispute here, fix it by playing with the text box (either by just hitting "enter" or by typing gibberish); there aren't correctors yet for daily doubles.